Stockton, California's "Tomato Queen" Tillie Lewis: A Trip Through Time

 Learn about the history of the woman responsible for making San Joaquin County once the top tomato-producing county in the United States.

 Myrtle Ehrlich—later known as Tillie Ehrlich-Weisberg Lewis—was born to Austrian Jewish immigrants on July 13, 1901.
 Raised in Brooklyn, NY, she began working in the garment district at age 14.
 In 1916, she married Louis Weisberg, a partner in a grocery business importing pomodoro tomatoes from Italy.
-When her marriage to Louis failed, Tillie ended up moving to Naples, Italy to work in a tomato cannery.
+When her marriage to Louis failed, Tillie ended up moving to Naples, Italy, to work in a tomato cannery.

 (Images provided by the Haggin Museum.)